adiserio/RepData_PeerAssessment1/PA1_template.md

 ## 8 2012-11-30    NA
 ```

-We noticed that the missing values are evenly distributed across the intervals and in particular they correspond to eight specific days.
+The missing values are evenly distributed across the intervals and in particular they correspond to eight specific days.
 For this reason, each missing value will be replaced with the mean steps value.

 ```r